Tarkan's Long Hello

 The story of Tarkan's uphill struggle for his English album to arrive on the international music scene begins four years before Tarkan's brief kiss with international success.
 It begins in 1995, with the sudden news that the young singer was being signed to one of the world's music giants, Atlantic Records, largely due to the company's Turkish founder Ahmet Ertegün.

 This caused a stir in Turkey.
-At a press conference Ertegün, who first saw the singer perform in Istanbul, stated that he had faith in the talented young man and that he was going to give him his full support, with plans for him to crossover the musical divide and become a top pop act in America.
+At a televised press conference on 22 March 1996, Ertegün, who first saw the singer perform in Istanbul, stated that he had faith in the talented young man and that he was going to give him his full support, with plans for him to crossover the musical divide and become a top pop act in America.

 And yet more than 10 years after that press conference, fans are still waiting for an album to be released in America under an Atlantic recording label.*